-43 Consistent with the IL EE Policy Manual Version 2.0, the societal discount rate used for analyses pertaining to the 2022-2025 Plan cycle will be this discount rate first presented in the 2021 IL-TRMv9.0.
+42 Consistent with the IL EE Policy Manual Version 2.0, the societal discount rate used for analyses pertaining to the 2022-2025 Plan cycle will be this discount rate first presented in the 2021 IL-TRMv9.0.
 "The societal discount rate will be fixed for the entirety of each Plan period, and used for all analyses pertaining to that Plan period.
 That is, the real and/or nominal societal discount rates used in the development of the Program Administrators' multi-year Plans shall also be used for retrospective Cost-Effectiveness analyses of the evaluated results of each of the years in those Plans as well as in the IL-TRM applicable to the years in those Plans."

-44 Consistent with the IL EE Policy Manual Version 2.0, "The societal discount rate used for analyses pertaining to the 2018-2021 Plan cycle will be the discount rate in the 2019 IL-TRM."
+43 Consistent with the IL EE Policy Manual Version 2.0, "The societal discount rate used for analyses pertaining to the 2018-2021 Plan cycle will be the discount rate in the 2019 IL-TRM."

-capture the interactions between multiple measures within individual measure characterizations.
-However, interactive effects with different end-uses are included in individual measure characterizations whenever possible.
-45 For instance, waste heat factors are included in the lighting characterizations to capture the interaction between more-efficient lighting measures and the amount of heating and/or cooling that is subsequently needed in the building.
+interactive effects with different end-uses are included in individual measure characterizations whenever possible.44 For instance, waste heat factors are included in the lighting characterizations to capture the interaction between more-efficient lighting measures and the amount of heating and/or cooling that is subsequently needed in the building.